 There’s no doubt that the Kanken is built to last and to hold up to a lot.
 It may be small, but that doesn’t mean you should underestimate its strength!

-For starters, the material is different than many other bags on the market.
-Vinylon 5 isn’t a super common material, but it provides great results.
+The material is different from many other bags on the market.
+Vinylon 5 isn’t a super common material but it provides great results.
 Lightweight, reasonably water-resistant, and very durable, the bag is meant to withstand adventures.
-The zippers are fairly good quality, without many issues of snagging or breaking.
+The zippers are fairly good quality, without any issues of snagging or breaking.

 Fjallraven originally designed the Kanken for school children, then expanded to the market for travelers and everyday use.
-It’s certainly a versatile bag and easy to use in a variety of circumstances.
+It’s a versatile bag and easy to use in various circumstances.
 The fact that you can carry the bag either as a backpack or tote opens up more possibilities for areas of use.

 Because it’s on the smaller end, the Kanken is a nice bag to use even when you aren’t traveling.
 Instead of carrying a purse or trying to jam all your essentials into various pockets, the Kanken is convenient to use in many situations.

-Although there are many things to love about the Kanken, there are also a few potential downsides you should consider before making a purchase.
+Although there are many things to love about the Kanken, you should consider a few potential downsides before making a purchase.
 The size can be positive or negative, depending on your style of travel.
 For some people, 16 liters isn’t enough room to pack all the essentials, especially if you carry around a lot of electronics or want a specific compartment for your laptop.

 With only two real pockets, the Kanken lacks the organizational features and numerous zippered compartments that other travel backpacks often have.
-Again, if you like a simple design, this might be a good thing, but if you prefer to have a separate pocket for each of your items, you might want to look elsewhere for a travel bag.
+Again, if you like a simple design, this might be a good thing, but if you prefer to have a separate pocket for each item, you might want to look elsewhere for a travel bag.

-For a backpack with the main advertising point of helping you keep a straight back, it does seem a little strange to have such flimsy shoulder straps.
+It does seem a little strange to have such flimsy shoulder straps for a backpack with the main advertising point of helping you keep a straight back.
 Yes, the backpack itself sits very squarely on your back, and the foam pad provides a nice cushion between you and the contents of your bag.
-However, with such minimal padding on the straps, after wearing the Kanken all day while walking around a new city or going on a long hike, your shoulders can get quite sore.
+However, with such minimal padding on the straps, your shoulders can get quite sore after wearing the Kanken all day while walking around a new city or going on a long hike.

-Going back to the origins of the Kanken as a school backpack, it was designed to be carrying things for shorter distances, like between classes, then being set down again.
+Going back to the origins of the Kanken as a school backpack, it was designed to carry things for shorter distances, like between classes, then set down again.

-For travelers who know they’re going to be standing for extended periods or plan on going trekking, it’s probably a better idea to get a travel backpack with a bit more support and cushion for your shoulders, and possibly a waist or sternum strap to help distribute the weight more evenly.
+For travelers who know they’re going to be standing for extended periods or plan on going trekking, it’s probably a better idea to get a travel backpack or hiking backpack with a bit more support and cushion for your shoulders and possibly a waist or sternum strap to help distribute the weight more evenly.